Clinical Genetics Branch Research Areas

 Studies of nucleoprotein structures designed to protect the ends of chromosomes and are critical to chromosome stability.
 Research covers characterization of telomere length as a cancer risk factor and identification of genetic determinants of telomere length.

 Clinical Epidemiology Studies

-CGB investigators study the molecular etiology and prevention of human papillomavirus (HPV) related cancers and ovarian and endometrial cancers in order to identify at-risk individuals in the general population.
-We seek to translate our research findings into improved clinical practice and management.
+CGB investigators in the Clinical Epidemiology Unit (CEU) study the molecular etiology of various cancers in order to identify at-risk individuals in the general population.
+They seek to translate our research findings into improved clinical practice and management.